pubnub/pubnub-mcp-server/resources/sdk_docs/swift_presence.md

 ## User state

+Requires Presence add-on enabled in Admin Portal.
+To receive presence events, see Presence Events.

-Clients can set dynamic custom state (for example, score, location) on one or more channels while subscribed.
-State isn’t persisted; it’s lost on disconnect.
+Clients can set dynamic custom state (for example: score, game state, location) for users on channels while subscribed.
+State isn’t persisted; it’s lost when the client disconnects.
+See Presence State.

 ### Method(s)